phalpern/WG21-halpern/task_block_proposal-r4.md

-The class `task_canceled_exception` defines the type of objects thrown by `task_block::run` or `task_block::wait` if they detect that an exception is pending within the current parallel region.
+The class `task_canceled_exception` defines the type of objects thrown by `task_block::run` or `task_block::wait` if they detect that an exception is pending within the current parallel block.
 See [Exception Handling][], below.

 ## Class `task_block`